scikit-beam/scikit-beam/doc/development/testguide.rst

 .. note::

-    This method of running the tests defaults to the version of `py.test`_ that is bundled with Astropy.
+    This method of running the tests defaults to the version of `py.test`_ that is bundled with Scikit-beam.
 To use the locally-installed version, you can set the ``ASTROPY_USE_SYSTEM_PYTEST`` environment variable, eg.::

         > ASTROPY_USE_SYSTEM_PYTEST=1 python setup.py test